gjmolter/raspberrypi-led-morse-code/README.md

 #### HOW TO RUN IT
 Just run the `ledblinkRaspberry.py` file with superuser privileges (admin).
-(You obviouly need to have Python installed).
+(You obviously need to have Python installed).

 ![GPIO MAP](http://2.bp.blogspot.com/-fLqGQ-E-EXA/UD0XdnCVOrI/AAAAAAAAAF8/c19SPUGftjU/s1600/Raspberry-Pi-GPIO-Layout.png)